TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

 Can you create another Virtual Sensor for the "Google DNS" digital twin we created earlier?

 Here the quick cheat-sheet:

 1) Go back to the "V-Things List" and "add a new V-Thing"
 2) Select "Virtual Sensor" as device Type and give it a friendly name
 3) Open the Sensor Report and "Thing Pick" the "Google DNS"

 Since "Value" is the default property, you will immediately see the values coming in.

-#### See Mommy- no hands...
+#### See Mommy - no hands...

 Go and login to the cloud.c-labs.com/nmi to see the same dashboards you just created in the cloud!

 Go and play a little with the V-Things plugin.
-There is a documentation on the V-Things plugins here: [https://github.com/TRUMPF-IoT/cdeDocs/blob/master/docs/plugins/066-VThing.md](https://github.com/TRUMPF-IoT/cdeDocs/blob/master/docs/plugins/066-VThing.md)
+There is a documentation on the V-Things plugins here: [https://github.com/TRUMPF-IoT/cdeDocs/blob/master/docs/plugins/066-VThing.md](../plugins/066-VThing.md)

 If you have loaded the CDMyVThings plugin as source you will find references to the "cdeSensorTemplate" NuGet from the cdeSDK depot.
 This shared project just contains the APIs to create the Sensor Template used by the "Virtual Sensor".
 You can include that NuGet in your project and add the Sensor Dashboard to any of your plugins.
 We will do this later in the "Custom Plugin" chapter.